Khan/flex-perf-testing/README.md

 * Datastore/ndb
    * Testing the new Datastore on Flex as well as `db` and `ndb` (the database services on Standard) with the `put`, `get`, and `delete` operations with various payload sizes

-We created separate template apps in both Standard and Flex that makes the necessary calls to the App Engine API and runs a timer on those calls.
+We created separate template apps in both Standard and Flex that make the necessary calls to the App Engine API and run a timer on those calls.
 The deployed apps (see `flex/` and `standard/`) are essentially API endpoints that take an operation and data size as input, complete that operation with random data, and return the time it took for the operation to complete.
-We collected about 25,000 latency samples for each operation, and analyzed the results by looking at the percentiles for each operation.
+We collected about 25,000 latency samples for each operation, and analyzed the results by looking at the distribution by percentile for each operation.

 ## Results

-See this [report](https://paper.dropbox.com/doc/Flex-vs.-Standard-Performance-Tests-cdwSMLIwzde5jzL9P6htN) on Dropbox Paper with the results of the testing, including some graphs and key takeaways. **Note:** these tests were done on a early preview version of Flex ndb, so are in no way definitive results on the performance of Flex compared to Standard.
+See this [report](https://paper.dropbox.com/doc/Flex-vs.-Standard-Performance-Tests-cdwSMLIwzde5jzL9P6htN) on Dropbox Paper with the results of the testing, including some graphs and key takeaways. **Note:** these tests were done on an early preview version of Flex ndb, and thus are in no way definitive results on the performance of Flex compared to Standard.
 They simply provide useful data points for the Khan Academy team as we make architecture choices and continue to survey the land of Google App Engine.